PigeonProtocolConsortium/pigeon-go-cli/README.md

 # Project Status

 Don't use the Go version yet.
-If you want sommething stable, there is a [Ruby version that is feature complete](https://tildegit.org/PigeonProtocolConsortium/Pigeon-Ruby).
+If you want something stable, there is a [Ruby version that is feature complete](https://tildegit.org/PigeonProtocolConsortium/Pigeon-Ruby).

 # TODO